Technological communication risk

 Ward Cunningham, who coined the technical debt metaphor.
 Photo (cc) Carrigg Photography.

 Ward Cunningham coined the technical debt metaphor in the context of developing a software asset [Cunningham 1992] [Cunningham 2011].
 He observed that when the development process leads to new learning, re-executing the development project—or parts of the project—could lead to better results.
-For this reason, among others, newly developed software assets can contain, embody, or depend upon artifacts that, in hindsight, the developers recognize they could now remove, or replace with more elegant, effective, or appropriate forms.
-Those new forms would then enhance maintainability, defensibility, and extensibility.
-To deploy the asset in pre-hindsight condition would entail an obligation to return to it to implement the improvements hindsight revealed.
+For this reason, among others, newly developed software assets can contain, embody, or depend upon artifacts that, in hindsight, the developers recognize could be removed altogether, or could be replaced by more elegant, effective, or appropriate forms that can enhance maintainability, defensibility, and extensibility.
+To deploy the asset in pre-hindsight condition would entail an obligation to return to it in the future to implement the improvements revealed by that hindsight.
 That obligation is Cunningham’s conception of the asset’s technical debt.

-This phenomenon applies to more than newly developed software.
+This phenomenon is not restricted to newly developed software.
 It applies to all technological assets.
 And it applies to new development, maintenance, cyberdefense, and enhancement.

-Cunningham knew that he was using a metaphor to describe his situation.
-That situation is common in technological development projects—both software and hardware.
+Cunningham was aware that he was using a metaphor to describe his situation, which is a common one in technological development projects—both software and hardware.
 He probably chose the debt metaphor because his audience was financially sophisticated.
 He was exploiting their knowledge of financial instruments to convey a concept that, from his perspective, properly belongs in the software engineering body of knowledge.
-Such uses of metaphors aren’t unusual.
+Such uses of metaphors are not unusual.

-The danger of metaphors arises when we rely on the audience to apply their experience to interpret them.
-But since everyone’s experience is different, we cannot be certain how the audience might interpret the metaphor.
-And that’s where the trouble begins.
+And they are also dangerous.
+The danger arises when we rely on the audience to apply their experience to interpret the metaphor in the way we intend.
+But since the experience of every individual is different, we cannot be certain how the audience might interpret the metaphor.
+And that is where the trouble begins.

-Before we explore the technical debt metaphor, we must investigate the structure of metaphors.
-This study will clarify how the technical debt metaphor has evolved and how it continues to evolve.
-Even more important, a study of metaphors helps us understand and anticipate the communication problems that arise from the technical debt metaphor.
+Before we undertake our exploration of the technical debt metaphor, we must investigate the structure of metaphors.
+This study will help us understand how the technical debt metaphor has evolved and how it continues to evolve.
+Even more important, a study of metaphors will help us understand and anticipate the communication problems that arise from the fact that the term technical debt is a metaphor.
 We’ll look at the structure of metaphors next time.

 References